 Annual Report of preceding cooperative year: Balance sheet and Income and Expenditure –

-- Balance sheet should be in statement of accounts should be prepared.
-Auditor has to submit the same balance sheet in the form ‘N’ and it should be approved by the MC and same will be approved in the AGM
+- The Balance sheet should be in the statement of accounts should be prepared.
+Auditor has to submit the same balance sheet in the form ‘N’ and it should be approved by the MC and the same will be approved in the AGM

-- Audit report presented by statutory auditor will be provided in Part A, B & C
+- Audit report presented by the statutory auditor will be provided in Part A, B & C

 - Part C consists of observations given by auditors, it has to be approved by MC